Judging a book by its cover

 - Place the definitive title, presumably as rendered on the title page, also on the cover and (abbreviating if necessary) on the spine.

-- Eric Frank Russell's novel is Sentinels of Space on its cover (a pretty layout but wrong); contrast Sentinels from Space on the spine (the correct title); more than one edition from Ace Books.
+- Eric Frank Russell's novel is Sentinels of Space on its cover (a pretty layout but wrong title); contrast Sentinels from Space on the spine (the correct title); more than one edition from Ace Books.

 - The collection Major Ingredients: The Selected Short Stories of Eric Frank Russell (the title page omits the word Short), from NESFA Press.